 Cell providers have to reexamine their service and security policies to prepare for these attacks.
 With just three pieces of information, a scammer/hacker can use or hold hostage a person’s livelihood for financial or other gain.
 Customer service has to go hand in hand with security measures.

 Taking a few minutes to protect yourself from sim swaps means time and money.
 But investing in precautions may cost $50-$100 for a solution like a hardware wallet–but that constitutes only 0.1% of the assets that you can secure in the process.
-The cost of a sim swap exploit can be $100,000–or upwards of seven figures.
+A sim swap exploit can cost $100,000–or upwards of seven figures.

 With Tech Kahunas sim card protection services: